IncinX/foundryvtt-farhome/FarhomeFoundryTodo.md

   - [ ] This is to support things that need a user response beyond just spell level
 - [ ] Make sure that Overswing is supported
 - [ ] Move todo list out to GitHub issues
+- [ ] Let the farhome players know that I can setup developer accounts for them that will run on a different port and allow open development

 ## P1